Jaizzer/etch-a-sketch/README.md

 3. Start drawing by hovering your mouse over the grid squares.
 4. Use the "Reset" button to clear the grid and start fresh.

-Please note that the buttons for different functionalities are available, but the actual functionalities are yet to be implemented.

 ## How to Run